-Your first priority is to know how to protect yourself, and your second priority is to teach that skill to every member of your family.
+Your first priority is knowing how to protect yourself, and your second priority is teaching that skill to every family member.
 You don’t have to be a gym gorilla or an NFL lineman to do the job.
-In fact, those guys would only win a small percentage of battles with street punks.
+Those guys would only win a small percentage of battles with street punks.

-It’s just like poker in a way.
-You never, ever, want to show your hand unless it’s absolutely necessary.
+It’s just like poker, in a way.
+You never want to show your hand unless it’s absolutely necessary.

-If you were carrying a mini stun stun gun, like the Slider Stun Gun, you can take down a big punk in seconds, probably before he even realized what hit him.
+If you were carrying a mini stun gun, like the Slider Stun Gun, or the cellphone stun gun you could take down a big punk in seconds, probably before he even realized what hit him.
 You see, you can hide, or palm, one of these tools in your hand, and no one would even notice.

-You can wear them on your belt, and everyone will assume it’s a pager, or phone.
-I’ve been wearing The Runt since it came in the door, and no one has ever asked me what it was because they have already made an assumption about what it is.
-That’s a big advantage in a bad situation.
+You can wear them on your belt; everyone will assume it’s a pager or phone.
+I’ve been wearing The Runt since it came in the door, and no one has ever asked me what it was because they have already assumed it.
+That’s a significant advantage in a bad situation.

-The same rules apply to pepper spray, and especially to the new pistol gripped Wildfire pepper sprays.
+The same rules apply to pepper spray, especially the new pistol-gripped Wildfire pepper sprays.
 For people in cash businesses, you treat it like it’s a cleaning product.
 You set a bottle of Windex and some other generic cleaner in plain site, along with the Wildfire.
-The Wildfire is a cleaner; it will clean a gaggle of punks, and have them red faced and ready for the meat wagon the police bring.
+The Wildfire is a cleaner; it will clean a gaggle of punks and have them red-faced and ready for the meat wagon the police bring.

-Personal protection is important, and if you have kids going off to college they need tools badly.
-Each and every year kids disappear days after starting college.
-If those kids had been taught to carry and use simple tools they would still be here today.
+Personal protection is essential, and if you have kids going off to college, they need tools badly.
+Every year, kids disappear days after starting college.
+If those kids had been taught to carry and use simple tools, they would still be here today.

 And I’m thinking, how many will be prepared this year?

-How many parents will send their kids off into the world this fall without a clue as to how to defend themselves?
+How many parents will send their kids off into the world this fall without knowing how to defend themselves?

 You can bet that didn’t happen 200 years ago.

-Somebody once said you can never be too rich or too thin.
+Somebody once said you could never be too rich or too thin.

 Being rich and thin certainly won’t save your life.

-And saying you woulda purchased them, shoulda purchased them, or coulda purchased them won’t cut it.
+And saying you would have purchased them, should have, or could have purchased them won’t cut it.